m0seng/wt-image-converter/README.md

 ## Notes

-Look at `converters.py` if you want but don't open `main.py` unless you want to be confronted with a spaghetti mess of wrangling with Tkinter.
+Look at `converters.py` if you want (it's quite interesting) but don't open `main.py` unless you want to be confronted with a spaghetti mess of wrangling with Tkinter.